-i. informed of any feasible alternatives under the waiver; and ii. given the choice of either institutional or home and community-based services.
+- i. informed of any feasible alternatives under the waiver; and - ii. given the choice of either institutional or home and community-based services. - a.

-a.
 Procedures.
 Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
 Identify the form(s) that are employed to document freedom of choice.
 The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-All waiver participants are informed of their choice of institutional care or waiver programs and available services by their case manager (CM) or service advisor.
-This information is provided at the initial person-centered planning meeting and at least annually thereafter.
-An electronic copy of this signed form is retained in MWMA.
+All waiver participants are informed of their choice of institutional care or waiver programs and available services by their case manager (CM).
+This information is provided at the initial person-centered planning meeting and at least annually thereafter and is electronically captured and retained in MWMA.